MicrosoftDocs/xamarin-docs/CONTRIBUTING.md

 The maintainers will then merge your PR once feedback has been applied and your change looks good.

-On a certain cadence, we push all commits from master branch into the live site and then you'll be able to see your contribution at https://docs.microsoft.com/xamarin/.
+On a certain cadence, we push all commits from master branch into the live site and then you'll be able to see your contribution at [Xamarin documentation](https://docs.microsoft.com/xamarin/).

 ### Contributing to International content